 - If no student proposing a qualified project meets the above criteria, then preference will be given to a student whose research and travel builds on work done in an anthropology class.

 - Recipients must present the results of their research to the Anthropology Club upon their return.

 Applicants will choose a Department of Anthropology faculty member to help in the development of their research project.
-Once the project is developed, the applicant will fill in the application form (see below) and have their faculty mentor to sign the form in support of the application.
-Complete applications will be handed in (hard copy only) to Mary Haught, 114 Piskor Hall.
+Once the project is developed, the applicant will fill in the online application form (see link below).

 2014 Jakob Hand '15 for "Wales in the Tea Leaves" (ethnographic fieldwork in Welsh tea houses in Gaiman, Argentina)